-- 1.9 It is important to recognise housing delivery is already a local priority and corporate matter for Babergh District Council.
+- 1.9 It is important to recognise housing delivery is already a local priority and corporate matter for Mid Suffolk District Council.
 Housing delivery interlinks with other Council functions and services.
-In particular; - The Council's Joint Strategic Plan 2016 2020 (also known as a Corporate Plan) identifies housing delivery as a main strategic outcome to ensure more of the right type of homes, of the right tenure are in the right place. - The Council's emerging Joint Local Plan (Strategic planning) is a statutory document that plans for future development of a local area, produced by the Local Planning Authority in consultation with the community.
-In law1 it is also known as the development plan.
-The emerging Joint Local Plan will consist of strategic and non-strategic policies to be implemented across Babergh District. - The Homes and Housing Strategy 2019 2024 and Homelessness Reduction and Rough Sleeper Strategy 2019 - 2024 for Babergh is an agreed vision and long-term commitment for residents to have somewhere affordable to live.
+In particular; - The Council's Joint Strategic Plan 2016-2020 (also known as a Corporate Plan) identifies housing delivery as a main strategic outcome to ensure more of the right type of homes, of the right tenure are in the right place. - The Council's emerging Joint Local Plan (Strategic planning) is a statutory document that plans for future development of a local area, produced by the Local Planning Authority in consultation with the community.
+In law it is also known as the development plan.
+The emerging Joint Local Plan will consist of strategic and non-strategic policies to be implemented across Mid Suffolk District. - The Homes and Housing Strategy 2019-2024 and Homelessness Reduction and Rough Sleeper Strategy 2019-2024 for Mid Suffolk is an agreed vision and long-term commitment for residents to have somewhere affordable to live.
 Providing a sense of belonging, contributing to health and wellbeing and to strengthen communities.
-The Homes and Housing Strategy identifies nine strategic aims which amongst other objectives seek to directly stimulate housing delivery and which interlink with strategic planning.
+The Homes and Housing Strategy identifies nine strategic aims which amongst other objectives seek to directly stimulate housing delivery and which interlink with strategic planning. - 1.10 Mid Suffolk District Councillors decided in 2018/19 to allocate funds towards a new project for the unblocking of stalled housing sites within the District.
+The Council's objective for this project is to improve the delivery of housing by agreeing a series of action points and a strategy following an analysis of detailed work around housing delivery.
+Such analysis has taken the form of the construction of a database capturing extant planning permissions, pipeline data with a view to understanding the reasons for the current delivery rate by engaging with stakeholders in the process as well as undertaking housing market intelligence.
+The outcomes of this project are encapsulated in this Housing Delivery Test Action Plan.
+The approach to undertaking this project initiative and the Housing Delivery Action Plan are detailed in the methodology section below.